• Home

 It is also up to you whether you use fresh or dried pasta.
 I think everyone has some dried pasta in the cupboard but you may want to use fresh pasta to make this dish even quicker to cook.

-This Skinny Cream Chicken Sausage Pasta is a complete meal in itself.
+This creamy chicken sausage pasta is a complete meal in itself.

-However I do like to serve it with a really simple leafy salad.
-If you want to really escalate this dish, why not make my Garlic & Parsley Dough Balls.
+However I do like to serve it with a really simple leafy salad and Balsamic Tomato Salad.
+If you want to really escalate this dish, why not make my Garlic & Parsley Dough Balls or Air Fryer Garlic Bread.

-Does this Skinny Creamy Chicken Sausage Pasta make good leftovers?
+Does this Creamy Chicken Sausage Pasta make good leftovers?

 The pasta will keep covered in the fridge for 2-3 days.
-I usually reheat this in the microwave as it is the easiest and quickest way to do so.
-Make sure it it piping hot before serving.
+I usually reheat it in the microwave as it is the easiest and quickest way to do so.
+Always make sure it it piping hot before serving.

 • Ravoli Lasagne